-- v.
-Individual garage bays shall be no greater than 12 feet wide.
-For garages with multiple bays, all garage doors shall be divided into single bays separated by at least a 16-inch pier or column. - vi.
-The color of garage doors shall blend with or complement the exterior wall color in order to minimize the prominence of the garage door. - vii.
+- iv.
+Where there is no setback from the property line, gutters and downspouts shall drain to the street or water harvesting area to avoid impact to abutting lots. - v.
+The color of garage doors shall blend with or complement the exterior wall color in order to minimize the prominence of the garage door. - vi.
 Garage Type D shall have a minimum of 5 linear feet of fenestration on the street façade and be articulated to resemble the main structure.